Girlcoding22/Girlcoding22/README.md

-- 👋 Hello, my name is Giovanna Gonzalez Rojas, I am a first year in college and an intended Computer Science student at UC Berkeley.
+- 👋 Hello, my name is Giovanna Gonzalez Rojas, I am a second year in college and an intended Computer Science student at UC Berkeley.

 - 👀 I’m interested in music, creating and learning about video games, and computer programming.